EliLauwers/assignment1/assignment1.md

 possible (dis)advantages of this approach?
 Explain in your own words.

-disadvantage: the `employeenumber` in the `person`-table must become optional, as basic csutomers will not have an employeenumber.
+disadvantage: the `employeenumber` in the `person`-table must become optional, as basic customers will not have an employeenumber.
 In that sense, it is crucial that an employee can only be made with an employeenumber, which is a check that has to be done by the form which creates new employees.